0xKMG/brt-smart-contract/contracts/BeRightThereV2/README.md

-# BeRightThereV1 Smart Contract
+# BeRightThereV2 Smart Contract

 ## Overview

-`BeRightThereV1` is a smart contract designed for event organizers to manage participants, invite users, enforce penalties for late arrivals, and handle user deposits.
-The contract is upgradeable using OpenZeppelin's upgradeable contract library.
-This version does not use Chainlink and is deployed on the Scroll testnet.
+`BeRightThereV2` is an advanced smart contract designed for event organizers to manage participants.
+It incorporates Chainlink Automation and Chainlink Functions to handle event validations and automation seamlessly.
+This contract enables organizers to invite users, enforce penalties for late arrivals, and manage user deposits, leveraging Chainlink's decentralized services.

 ## Installation